alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 For fairness, I will present some of the best arguments I've heard in support of online censorship, alongside my disagreement.

-**1) Science depends on consensus, and with no process for consensus, we have no science**, which means that when 99% of scientists in a field tell you that you're drunk, you should probably go to bed.
+### 1) Science depends on consensus

+**With no process for consensus, we have no science**, which means that when 99% of scientists in a field tell you that you're drunk, you should probably go to bed.

 But that consensus needs to be an organic process, and not decided by a committee.
 Instead, science is increasingly politicized, the scientific process being under threat from politicians and activists, especially from academia, that want to forward their own agenda, because we can all see that scientific arguments have power of persuasion, even if the science is weak.
 There is truth in the claim that fraudsters are cherry-picking or faking data, abusing scientific claims, to forward their own agenda.
 We all fell for spurious correlations, or for studies that don't take into account confounding variables, at least once.
 And the field is full of fraud, such as claims that [autism is caused by vaccines](https://www.youtube.com/watch?v=8BIcAZxFfrc).

 That's still not a reason for censorship, for one because censorship increases mistrust in science, but also because every once in a blue moon the contrarians are right.
 There are plenty of low-hanging fruits to fix first with the scientific process, or in academia, solutions that are more obvious than censorship.

-**2) Democracy depends on shared values, we'll have no democracy without those shared values.**
+### 2) Democracy depends on shared values

+**We'll have no democracy without those shared values.**

 Those shared values are crumbling, YES, I agree, except that those shared values don't get decided by a committee, or an algorithm.
 Those shared values get decided by the population, a population in which every vote or opinion should count, a population that isn't made of sheep that need shepherding.

 Controlling people's thoughts via censorship is the opposite of democracy, and there's no amount of mental gymnastics that can fix this idea.

+### 3) Polarization is a threat to democracy

-**3) Our society is increasingly polarized, which makes consensus in society harder to achieve; polarization is a threat to democracy.**
+**Our society is increasingly polarized, which makes consensus in society harder to achieve.**

 But polarization doesn't happen due to fake news, or conspiracies.
 Polarization happens when governments of the world deploy coercive measures to combat the pandemic, with the privileged applauding because they can afford to work from home, and when inflation hits, it doesn't hit them.
 Polarization happens when natural gas extraction, in the name of climate change, is in fact outsourced to Russia, fueling its war machine, or when energy prices soar.
 It happens when people are shamed out of their jobs for wrongthink.
 Polarization happens when stories, such as the lab-leak theory, get censored, but then resurface in the mainstream media.
 Polarization happens when doomsday preppers continually predict the world ending, since many decades ago, forcing for ineffective policies that make life harder, and yet the world is still here, doing just fine.
 It happens when the state takes more and more rights away from parents.
 Or when the cost of living goes up for whatever reason.